 Storebrand Livsforsikring seeks to reduce undesired operational risk through an efficient internal control system.
-Risks are handled through the management's risk reviews, with documentation of risks, risk-reducing measures and the follow-up of incidents.
-Storebrand's control functions also includes employees with particular responsibility for controlling operational risk.
+Risks are handled through the management's risk reviews, with documentation of risks, risk-reducing measures, and the follow-up of incidents.
+Storebrand's control functions also include employees with responsibility for controlling operational risk.
 In addition, the internal audit function carries out an independent control in accordance with audit projects adopted by the Board.